aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/image-resolution-alignment/_index.md

 }
 ```

-## Step 3: Save the Aligned Image
+### Step 3: Save the Aligned Image

-After aligning the resolutions, save the aligned image to an output path.
-Replace `"AligHorizontalAndVeticalResolutions_out.tiff"` with the desired output file name.
+Persist the updated image to a new file.
+Feel free to change the output name as needed.

 ```java
 try (TiffImage image = (TiffImage) Image.load(dataDir + "sample.tiff")) {